-6.7.a.
+- 6.7.a.
 PGY-1 residents must initially be supervised directly, only as described in the above definition.
+(Core) - 6.7.b.
+After the assessment of a PGY-1 resident's performance, the program may approve the resident's ability to be supervised indirectly.
 (Core)